PanamaForestGEO/Panama_plant_species_lists/splists_raw/Forestgeo/readme.md

-**Forestgeo** This subdirectory ontains files of tree species or woody plant species more generally that are present in ForestGEO plots or datasets in Panama, together with their 6-letter species codes and other info.
+**Forestgeo** This subdirectory contains files of tree species or woody plant species more generally that are present in ForestGEO plots or datasets in Panama, together with their 6-letter species codes and other info.
 Includes recognized morphospecies and corresponding codes.
 The files below are organized by date from most recent (current) to older.

 **Forestgeo/ViewTaxonomy2024-09-10HM.xlsx** is a file from Suzanne Lao on Panama *tree* species maintained by ForestGEO (1430 rows).
 Suffix HM indicates minor manual modifications by Helene Muller-Landau to simplify read-in to R.